 From a technical point, you can most definitely use an SSL certificate on your all hosting either it is VPS cloud or shared hosting plan but it depends on whether or not your provider allows it is something you need to find out.

 All the Shared hosting services by SOFT SUNRISE support installation of Digital Certificates; bought either from us or any third party vendors.

 In most of the cases, for the certificate installation to successfully work for your site, you’ll need a Dedicated IP address in that Shared hosting environment.

-There is variety of ssl certificates you can choose any one but which one is better for you depends on your usage.
+There is a variety of SSL certificates you can choose anyone but which one is better for you depends on your usage.